What is important in a realtionship?

 Just finished up a relationship over the last few weeks and I have to say its taken a lot out of me.
 Relax, I’m over the worst of it and I’m back on the up and up (But thank you for any concerns).
 Anyway its really got me thinking.
+What is important in a relationship?
 What do you guys really want out of a relationship?

 AM I ATTRACTED TO THIS PERSON?